rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 We see that:
 - In _pike_, the highest peak occurs in Spring II and when _weekly_ has value 7 (Sunday)
 - In _pikeperch_, the highest peak is in Spring I and nearly highest within _weekly_ values 1-3 (Monday to Wednesday)
-- In _wels_, the highest peak is in Spring I and mostly on Monday
+- In _wels_, the highest peak is in Spring I, mostly occurring on Monday

 **Plot surface and one-dimensional weekly/seasonal differences in horizontal range between the three species**
 ```